eslick/clojure-hbase-schemas/README.markdown

 Define a schema for a table called users with two column families, userinfo and friends.
 The first seq after the table name is metadata.
-:default determines the default data type for qualifiers and values in any column family not already defined in the schema.
-The :row-type is also defined.
-The remainder of the definition consists of qualifier and value types for each column family.
+:key-type and :value-type determines the default data type for qualifiers and values in any column family not already defined in the schema.
+The :row-type must be defined.
+The remainder of the definition consists of type specification for the other families where not covered by the defaults.
+The framework has global defaults of a String row type, a Keyword qualifier type and a JSON value type.

+Families are specified using two formats: a map with key, value and specific qualifier exceptions or a seq of two values, the key and value types.
+If one or more are not specified, the table or global defaults will be used.

-    (define-schema :users [:defaults [:string :json-key]
+    (define-schema :users [:key-type :string
+                           :value-type :json-key
     	       	           :row-type :long]
-       :userinfo [:keyword :json-key]
+       :userinfo {:value-type :json-key
+                  :exceptions {:age :int
+		               :name :string}}
        :friends [:long :bool]
        :votes [:keyword :long])

+Legal types are :bool, :int, :long, :string, :symbol, :keyword, :ser, :json and :json-key.  :ser uses the clj-serializer library to ser/deser clojure data structures and :json and :json-key store data as JSON binary strings and deserialize to string-based clojure maps or keyword-based clojure maps using the default clojure JSON library.

 ### Client API